 Contributions to Science

-Vocal biomarkers of speech impairment in cerebral palsy
+Early prediction of speech impairments in cerebral palsy

 Featured papers: